-What happens in the extremes matters less, however, than what happens in the mundane middle: the 30-50% of adults in developed countries who chronically sleep 5-6 hours per night instead of the 7-9 their biology requires.
-For this majority, the harms are cumulative, measurable, and largely invisible — the chronically sleep-deprived do not experience themselves as impaired because they have adapted to impairment and no longer have a baseline for comparison.
+What happens in the extremes matters less, however, than what happens in the mundane middle: the 30-50% of adults in developed countries who chronically sleep five to six hours per night instead of the seven to nine their biology requires.
+According to the Centers for Disease Control and Prevention (CDC), one in three American adults does not get enough sleep on a regular basis.
+For this majority, the harms are cumulative, measurable, and largely invisible -- the chronically sleep-deprived do not experience themselves as impaired because they have adapted to impairment and no longer have a baseline for comparison.

-Sleep neuroscientist Matthew Walker summarizes the situation with disarming bluntness: "Every major disease killing people in developed nations — Alzheimer's, cancer, obesity, diabetes, anxiety, depression — all of them have causal relationships with insufficient sleep."
+Sleep neuroscientist Matthew Walker of the University of California, Berkeley, summarizes the situation with disarming bluntness: "Every major disease killing people in developed nations -- Alzheimer's, cancer, obesity, diabetes, anxiety, depression -- all of them have causal relationships with insufficient sleep."

 Key Definitions

-Sleep debt — The cumulative deficit between sleep obtained and sleep needed.
-Whether sleep debt is fully recoverable (via catch-up sleep) or produces lasting damage is debated.
-Evidence suggests acute sleep debt can be partially resolved but that chronic sleep restriction produces lasting cognitive and metabolic impairment not fully reversed by short periods of recovery sleep.
+Sleep debt is the cumulative deficit between sleep obtained and sleep needed.
+Whether sleep debt is fully recoverable via catch-up sleep or produces lasting damage remains debated.
+Evidence from Depner et al. (2019) suggests that acute sleep debt can be partially resolved but that chronic sleep restriction produces lasting cognitive and metabolic impairment not fully reversed by short periods of recovery sleep.

-Homeostatic sleep pressure (Process S) — The progressive build-up of adenosine and other sleep-promoting substances during wakefulness that creates increasing pressure to sleep.
-The longer you're awake, the stronger the homeostatic sleep drive.
-Coffee works by blocking adenosine receptors — it does not remove the accumulated adenosine; it masks the signal.
+Homeostatic sleep pressure (Process S) refers to the progressive build-up of adenosine and other sleep-promoting substances during wakefulness that creates increasing pressure to sleep.
+The longer you remain awake, the stronger the homeostatic sleep drive becomes.
+Coffee works by blocking adenosine receptors -- it does not remove the accumulated adenosine; it merely masks the signal.
+When caffeine's effects wear off, the accumulated adenosine produces the familiar "crash."

-Circadian rhythm — The ~24-hour biological clock, governed by the SCN (suprachiasmatic nucleus) in the hypothalamus, that orchestrates the timing of virtually all physiological processes: hormone release, metabolism, immune function, body temperature, and sleep.
+Circadian rhythm is the approximately 24-hour biological clock governed by the suprachiasmatic nucleus (SCN) in the hypothalamus.
+It orchestrates the timing of virtually all physiological processes: hormone release, metabolism, immune function, body temperature, and sleep.
 Chronic sleep deprivation often disrupts circadian alignment, compounding the direct effects of insufficient sleep.

-Social jetlag — The mismatch between social schedules (work, school) and biological chronotype (natural sleep timing).
-People whose natural sleep onset is 1-2am but who must wake at 6am experience chronic social jetlag — equivalent to crossing time zones every week.
-Social jetlag independently predicts metabolic disease, mood disorders, and cognitive impairment.
+Social jetlag describes the mismatch between social schedules (work, school) and biological chronotype (natural sleep timing).
+People whose natural sleep onset is 1-2am but who must wake at 6am experience chronic social jetlag -- equivalent to crossing time zones every week.
+Research by Till Roenneberg at Ludwig Maximilian University of Munich (2012) demonstrated that social jetlag independently predicts metabolic disease, mood disorders, and cognitive impairment.

-Glymphatic system — The brain's waste-clearance system, primarily active during slow-wave sleep.
-CSF flushes through perivascular channels surrounding arteries, sweeping interstitial waste products — including amyloid-beta and tau — into the venous drainage.
-Glymphatic clearance is 10-60 times more active during sleep than wakefulness.
+Glymphatic system is the brain's waste-clearance system, primarily active during slow-wave sleep.
+Cerebrospinal fluid flushes through perivascular channels surrounding arteries, sweeping interstitial waste products -- including amyloid-beta and tau -- into the venous drainage.
+Research led by Maiken Nedergaard at the University of Rochester (2013) showed that glymphatic clearance is 10-60 times more active during sleep than wakefulness.
 Sleep deprivation impairs this clearance, leading to accumulation of neurotoxic waste products.

-REM rebound — The phenomenon by which total nightly REM sleep increases after periods of REM deprivation, as the brain attempts to recover lost REM.
-REM rebound is particularly pronounced after alcohol-disrupted sleep (alcohol suppresses REM in the first half of the night; REM rebounds intensely in the second half, often producing vivid, disturbing dreams) and after certain medications.
+REM rebound is the phenomenon by which total nightly REM sleep increases after periods of REM deprivation, as the brain attempts to recover lost REM.
+REM rebound is particularly pronounced after alcohol-disrupted sleep (alcohol suppresses REM in the first half of the night; REM rebounds intensely in the second half, often producing vivid, disturbing dreams) and after certain medications including SSRIs.

-Psychomotor vigilance task (PVT) — A standard test of sustained attention widely used in sleep deprivation research: subjects press a button when a counter appears and are scored on reaction time and lapses.
-PVT performance degrades predictably with sleep loss and does not show significant tolerance over days of restriction — the person performs worse each day, even while feeling they have adapted.
+Psychomotor vigilance task (PVT) is a standard test of sustained attention widely used in sleep deprivation research: subjects press a button when a counter appears and are scored on reaction time and lapses.
+PVT performance degrades predictably with sleep loss and does not show significant tolerance over days of restriction -- the person performs worse each day, even while feeling they have adapted.

 Cognitive and Neurological Effects